Habitat for Humanity Manitoba

 About Habitat for Humanity Manitoba:

 Habitat for Humanity Manitoba’s affordable homeownership program is for families who do not quality for conventional mortgages.
 Partner families buy homes with no down payment and an interest-free mortgage.
-Mortgage payments are 27% of household income.
+Mortgage payments are capped at 30% of household income.
 Families must put in 500 ‘sweat equity’ hours, spent either building a home or working in a ReStore.
 Mortgage payments go into a Fund for Humanity that is used to build more homes.

 My anchor